Preacherman194589/surfs_up/README.md

 # surfs_up

 ## Overview of the analysis:
 The client would like to open a shop on the Island of Oahu.
 The client reached out to another investor W.Avy about the ideal.
-W. Avy was pleased with the ideal, however, he was concerned about the weather in Oahu, having a prior business, it was a concenr.
-The client asked if I could conduct an analysis on the weather throughout the year.
-To conduct my analysis and determine the outcome, there were several types of files required and database needed.
+W. Avy was pleased with the ideal.
+However, he was concerned about the weather in Oahu; having a prior business, it was a concern.
+The client asked if I could analyze the weather throughout the year.
+Several types of files were required to conduct an analysis.
 W.Avy has already installed several flat files into his SQL Database from his past business.
-Beside of using SQL, I also used Jupyter Notebook and VSCode to complete my work, I collected the climate_analysis.ipynb file and hawaii. sqlite dataset to completemy work.
+Besides SQL, I also used Jupyter Notebook and VSCode to complete my work, and I collected the climate_analysis.ipynb file and Hawaii.
+SQLite dataset to complete work.

 ## Results:
 Based on my findings, I noticed the folowings in the Month of June and December: